yossyoss/ReactTests/README.md

-# React app with test
+# React sample app with Jest and Enzyme
-This app contains tests using jest and enzyme
+This sample app created by create-react-app and contains tests using jest and enzyme